ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     Perfect!
 When the player presses <kbd>F</kbd> to interact with the trigger, our switch rotates up!

-11. Let’s speed up the switch’s rotation animation now that we have the rotation and trigger working.
+11. Let's speed up the switch's rotation animation now that we have the rotation and trigger working.
 Change the `2` in the `RotateTo` statement to `0.5`.
 Now the switch will complete its rotation in 0.5 seconds.

     `switch:RotateTo(startingRotation + Rotation.New(0, 90, 0), 0.5)`